Our History

 Nationally, we focused on housing and civil rights

-Additionally, we developed an innovative fair housing testing program, designed to identify discrimination against people with disabilities in the housing sales and rentals.
+We developed an innovative fair housing testing program, designed to identify barriers against people with disabilities in the housing sales and rentals.
 This program, as well as our youth program, have served as models for the development of similar programs throughout the country.